 Part 4: Three Tips to Support Someone with a Mental Illness

 May has been used across the world as Mental Health Awareness Month since 1949.
 Each year, Mental Health America chooses a theme.
-The theme for 2022 is Back to Basics which focuses on teaching people the fundamentals of mental health.
+The theme for 2025 is “Turn Awareness Into Action,” which focuses on teaching people the fundamentals of mental health.
 The COVID-19 pandemic impacted everyone.
 The Kaiser Family Foundation found that during the pandemic, 4 in 10 adults in the U.S. reported symptoms of anxiety or depression.
-That is an increase from 1 in 10 adults in the first of half of 2019.
+That is an increase from 1 in 10 adults in the first half of 2019.

 How do I know if someone has a mental health problem?

 It can be worrying when someone you care about is going through a difficult time.
-Be sensitive to their needs and seek to understand what is troubling them rather than wait and hope that they will come to you for help, as they may lose time in getting them support.
+Be sensitive to their needs and seek to understand what is troubling them rather than wait and hope that they will come to you for help, as they may lose time getting the support they need.

 - Ask twice!
-Often “How are you?” is said as a causal, polite greeting but isn’t really an open invitation to share.
+Often, “How are you?” is said as a casual, polite greeting, but it isn’t an open invitation to share.
 If you want to dig down and open a conversation about mental health, follow the greeting up with a second question, “But really, how are you?”

 - Let them share as much or as little as they want to